leanprover-community/mathlib3/docs/extras/simp.md

 simp
 end

-end xena
+end hidden
 ```

-you will discover that Lean seems to apply simp when you do an unfold as well (at least I am assuming that this is what's going on -- unfold is also underlined in green).
+If you do this exercise you will discover firstly that simp spends a lot of its time trying random lemmas and then giving up very shortly afterwards, and also that the `unfold` command is also underlined in green -- Lean seems to apply simp when you do an unfold as well (apparently unfold just asks simp to do its dirty work for it -- `unfold X` is close to `simp only [X]`).

 If you only want to see what worked rather than all the things that didn't, you could try `set_option trace.simplify.rewrite true`.